How does enhanced VPC routing work in Amazon Redshift?

 "ERROR: S3CurlException: Connection timed out after 50001 milliseconds, CurlError 28, multiCurlError 0, CanRetry 1, UserError 0"

-Checking whether enhanced VPC routing is enabled
+Checking whether enhanced VPC routing is turned on

 - AWS Command Line Interface (AWS CLI): Use the describe-clusters and grep command to verify whether the enhanced VPC routing is set to "true".